 The long answer

 We believe we have a ‘Legitimate Interest’ to process your data because…

 – We only hold the data of individuals at companies (such as Ltd, PPL etc) never private individuals

 – We only use this data to market services which are directly related and of genuine interest to clients and potential clients (such as copywriting services for Marketing agencies, or Voiceover services for Production companies)

-– Processing the data is necessary to maintaining our business
+– Processing the data is necessary to maintaining our business as a copywriting agency

 – GDPR identifies this processing activity as legitimate (we have undertaken a balancing test, with a positive outcome)

 – The processing activity is essential to our business, so we can find new clients.
 We always specifically articulate our legitimate interest to our potential clients

 – The processing is critical to our business to stay profitable.
 For example, emailing potential clients is our main source of business.
 We only email businesses, never private individuals.
 We believe this is a simple and clear explanation of why we hold and use data.
 We believe our holding this data does no harm at all to individuals.
 All data held is related to business contacts.

 – The rights of the individuals, whose data we hold, are clearly articulated in our data policy (i.e. you can ask for us to remove or change your data at any time)

 – There’s no other way of achieving our objectives, without disproportionate effort

 – The people we email expect to receive marketing emails from companies like ours offering services they may already use and be interested in.
 As a result, we believe it is likely they will have considered and accepted the impact of them.